betsythefc/blog.imnotat.work/README.md

 * Enter any notes on what changes or articles you are submitting.
 * Click the green "Create pull request" button.

-Your changes anr articles are now up for review.
+Your changes & articles are now up for review.

 ## Formatting quickstart